stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 sea was calmer, we decided to return to the surface.
 Here, however, a new trouble developed;
 for the ship failed to respond to our direction in spite of all that the mechanics could do.
 As the men grew more frightened at this undersea imprisonment, some of them began to mutter again about Lieut.
-Klenze&rsquo;s ivory image, but the sight of an automatic pistol calmed them.
+Klenze's ivory image, but the sight of an automatic pistol calmed them.
 We kept the poor devils as busy as we could, tinkering at the machinery even when we knew it was useless.